binipringle/intro-to-dh/documentation.md

 Go to the Anaconda site.

-To install Anaconda on Linux you will first be directed to install the following extended dependencies for Qt (you will probably have to write ```sudo``` before the command):
+To install Anaconda on Linux you will first be directed to install the following extended dependencies for Qt (you will probably have to write ```sudo``` before the command as I did):

 ~~~ bash
 $ sudo apt-get install libgl1-mesa-glx libegl1-mesa libxrandr2 libxrandr2 libxss1 libxcursor1 libxcomposite1 libasound2 libxi6 libxtst6